This chapter describes the NIS+ security system and how it affects the entire NIS+ namespace.

 Security level 2 is the default.
 It is the highest level of security currently provided by NIS+.
 It authenticates only requests that use DES credentials.
 Requests with no credentials are assigned to the nobody class and have whatever access rights that have been granted to that class.
 Requests that use invalid DES credentials are retried.
 After repeated failure to obtain a valid DES credential, requests with invalid credentials fail with an authentication error.
 (A credential might be invalid for a variety of reasons such as the principal making the request is not keylogged in on that machine, the clocks are out of synch, there is a key mismatch, and so forth.)

 In Solaris releases 2.0 through 2.4, you used the nispasswd command to change your password.
 However, nispasswd could not function without credentials.
 (In other words, it could not function under security level 0 unless there were credentials existing from some previous higher level.)
-Starting with Solaris Release 2.5, the passwd command should now be used to change your own password regardless of security level or credential status.
+Starting with the Solaris 2.5 release, the passwd command must be used to change your own password regardless of security level or credential status.

 The purpose of NIS+ credentials is to authenticate (confirm) the identity of each principal requesting an NIS+ service or access to an NIS+ object.
 In essence, the NIS+ credential/authorization process is an implementation of the Secure RPC system.